BastiTee/bastis-bash-commons/README.md

-A collection of my personal bash scripts.
+## Basti's Bash Commons
+> Personal collection of pure-bash modules and scripts

 Feel free to reuse or fork this.